-Founded in 2006 in Israel, Wix has gained popularity for providing a simple, easy to use platform for website building through the use of intuitive drag-and-drop tools.
+Since its launch in 2006, Wix has been gaining lots of fame by providing a simple, easy to use platform for website building through the use of intuitive drag-and-drop tools.

-WordPress, as mentioned, is an open source platform, so there is no limit to what you can modify on your site.
+Which you can easily do in WordPress.
+It’s an open source platform, so there is no limit to what you can modify on your site.
 Creating a website with WordPress allows you full access to the files and code, but, of course, this means you need to be a bit more tech savvy.

 With that said, you can certainly get away with building WordPress websites without knowing how to code.
 There are thousands of themes (paid and free) that you can use and just as many plugins to add further customization and functionality to your site.

 This is one of the many reasons why people love WordPress: it’s flexible for coders and non-coders alike.

 One warning here is that plugins are not guaranteed to work perfectly.
 With a bad plugin so your site is susceptible to breaking or being exposed to security risks.
 So always opt for the highest rated or premium plugins!

 Another key difference is that WordPress isn’t only a website builder.
 Since it’s fully open-source, you can actually download and use it for free.
 The only issue is, you will still need web hosting and a domain name to have your own website.
 But if you want to, you can do everything yourself.